 Table of Contents

-I can’t tell you how many times I’ve heard people say, “If it’s good enough for Baby Jesus, then it’s good enough for me!”
+You’ve probably heard the saying, “If it was good enough for Baby Jesus, it’s good enough for me.”

-Well, here’s the bottom line: Jesus didn’t use frankincense oil.
-Or any essential oil, for that matter.
+Jesus didn’t use frankincense essential oil.
+Or any essential oil in the modern sense.

 Modern Use of Biblical Oils

 You won’t find your favorite blend listed alongside your favorite verse, but there are plenty of botanicals and oils listed in the Bible.
-Twelve healing oils of the Bible, in particular, have been singled out as potential essential healing oils or aromatic extracts and can even be purchased as such today!
-Unfortunately, and unsurprisingly, common names of the time are used rather than scientific names.
-Some, like frankincense, you probably have on your shelf, while others you might not even know how to pronounce.
-So which are most likely to connect us to the past, and which are just a throwback tribute?
-Let’s look at each to find out.
+Twelve healing oils of the Bible, in particular, have been singled out as potential essential healing oils or aromatic extracts and most can be purchased as such today.

 1. Aloes